Local Service Overview

 - Preparing the survivorship application documents

-- Registering the application on title
+- Registration on title